mannykary/arduino-alarm/README.md

 make upload
 ````

 If Ruby and [Bundler](http://bundler.io) are not already installed, install them.
-I use [RVM](https://rvm.io/) to install Ruby, but you can use `rbenv`, Homebrew (on OS X), or a package manager in Linux (although the latter will install an older stable release of Ruby)
+I use [RVM](https://rvm.io/) to install Ruby, but you can use `rbenv`, Homebrew (on OS X), or a package manager in Linux (although the latter will install an older stable release of Ruby).

 Then run the `serialport.rb` Ruby script

 ````